desnoe/gns3-client/README.md

 Instructions on how to install a server appliance or virtual machine can be found on the [GNS3 website](https://www.gns3.com/).

-Location of this test server is provided via these 2 environment variables:
+Location of this test server is provided via this environment variable:

 | Environment variable name | Description                                 |             Example             |
 |:-------------------------:|---------------------------------------------|:-------------------------------:|